Jon Voight: 1961–1969: Early roles and breakthrough

 Voight started his off-Broadway career in a revue called O Oysters, which ran in early 1961.
 He made his Broadway debut in the fall of 1961 as Rolf in The Sound of Music.
-In the early 1960s, Voight found work in television, appearing in several episodes of Gunsmoke, between 1963 and 1968, as well as guest spots on Naked City and The Defenders, both in 1963, and Twelve O'Clock High, in 1966 and Cimarron Strip in 1968.
+In the early 1960s, Voight found work in television, appearing in several episodes of Gunsmoke, between 1963 and 1968, as well as guest spots on Naked City and The Defenders, both in 1963, Twelve O'Clock High in 1966, and Cimarron Strip in 1968.
 Voight's theater career took off in January 1965, playing Rodolfo in Arthur Miller's A View from the Bridge in an Off-Broadway revival.
 Voight's film debut did not come until 1967, when he took a part in Phillip Kaufman's crimefighter spoof, Fearless Frank.
-He also took a small role in 1967's western, Hour of the Gun, directed by veteran helmer John Sturges.
+He also took a small role in the 1967 western Hour of the Gun, directed by veteran helmer John Sturges.
 In 1968 he took a role in director Paul Williams's Out of It.

 In 1968, Voight was cast in the groundbreaking Midnight Cowboy (1969), the film that would make his career.
 He played Joe Buck, a naïve male hustler from Texas, adrift in New York City.
 He comes under the tutelage of Dustin Hoffman's Ratso Rizzo, a tubercular petty thief and con artist.
 The film explored late 1960s New York and the development of an unlikely, but poignant friendship between the two main characters.
 Directed by John Schlesinger and based on a novel by James Leo Herlihy, the film struck a chord with critics and audiences.
 Because of its controversial themes, the film was released with an X rating and would make history by being the only X-rated feature to win Best Picture at the Academy Awards.
 Both Voight and Hoffman were nominated for Best Actor, but lost out to John Wayne in True Grit.